Bronx Arts Ensemble’s ensemble members have performed in numerous concerts throughout New York for five decades.

 William "Bill" Meredith

-Oboist William Meredith made his debut at the age of thirteen as a soloist with Kansas City Philharmonic.
-Subsequently, he moved to New York City to study with Harold Gomberg at the Manhattan School of Music.
-His professional experiences include the Westchester Symphony, the Virginia Opera Company, the New Jersey Symphony, the Long Island Symphony, and the North South Chamber Orchestra new music group.
-William has also played principal oboe with the American Symphony, the Orchestra of St. Luke’s, Brooklyn Philharmonic, and EOS Orchestra.
-William is also the principal oboist of the Connecticut Grand Opera and the Grand Opera of New York.
-In demand as a chamber musician, he is a member of the Andiamo Ensemble and the Linden Woodwind quintet, as well as the Bronx Arts Ensemble.
-Touring with these groups was one of his great joys and took him to all parts of the world as well as all 50 states.
-William is also a busy commercial recording musician and recently recorded several songs for Queen Latifa’s new album and the soundtrack for the Hallmark Hall of Fame movie Blackwater Lighthouse starring Angela Landsbury.
-He has also recorded for RCA, BMG, and many other labels.
-He has also been the oboist for Broadway shows including My Fair Lady with Rex Harrison, Ragtime, and Beauty and the Beast.
+WILLIAM MEREDITH, oboist, made his debut at the age of thirteen as a soloist with the Kansas City Philharmonic, and subsequently moved to New York City to study with Harold Gomberg at the Manhattan School of Music.
+Bill has played with the Westchester Symphony, Virginia Opera Company, New Jersey Symphony, Long Island Symphony and new music group North-South Chamber Orchestra.
+He has as well performed as principal with the American Symphony, Brooklyn Philharmonic, Connecticut Grand Opera and Grand Opera of New York.
+In demand as a chamber musician, Bill is a member of the Andiamo Ensemble and Linden Woodwind Quintet, as well as Bronx Arts Ensemble.
+A busy commercial musician, he has recorded with Queen Latifah and in the Hallmark Hall of Fame movie Blackwater Lighthouse.
+Bill has also been oboist for many Broadway shows, including My Fair Lady, Ragtime and Beauty and the Beast.